dcortes22/AMPPluginXcodeTemplate/README.md

 This Xcode Template File will allow you create Plugins using AMP SDK iOS/tvOS.

 ## How to Install
+1. Download or Clone this Repository
-1. Run the Install Script ./install.sh
+2. Run the Install Script ./install.sh
-2. Restart Xcode
+3. Restart Xcode

 The Script will install file templates on the path ~/Library/Developer/Xcode/Templates